FlamJamCamCode/Crucible/foundations/24 nss.md

 - Hope they remember after election
 - Wait years for maybe some action
 - Complain about traffic meanwhile
+- Buy a lot of transportation usage or products in hope of signal becoming supply.
+Only to see profitter hoard or use for random weird money flows.
+Dispersed into the wind.
+Oten into corporate administration without real substrate/service growth or efficiency increase.
+Often into bureaucratic processes or lawfare or other such human-entanglement problems.
+(Warren Buffet assumption in a non-corrupted market and unmanipulated money supply would perhaps make the signal not lost, as he would instantly reinvest where the money was spent, on account of his massive greed: Wanting to see that number go up and up and up.
+But fundamentally, it is without taste, without will, without daemon, and purely seeking to flow where value is created or at least ponzi scheme money predictively flow to.
+(The merits of prediction concerning finance and investment I have gone over before.
+But it is clear that it is all embedded in prediction and pathfinding of these systems.
+Thus all old finance and investment can be replaced with these new much more holistic and will-directed visionary versions))

 NSS System:
-- Want better transport → Create rideshare protocol
+- Want better transport → Create rideshare coalescence 'gossip' or 'service'. → Experience exponential NSS dynamics having made it
 - Deploy locally → Performance visible
 - Others adopt if superior → Scales naturally
-- Your will manifests directly in reality
+- Your utility ultimately improves or not will to manifest directly in reality; if it doesn't your will-coalescence at this higher level was poor: They didn't choose your pathway to fulfil their will.
 ```

 **The Revolutionary Shift**:

 From: "Only democratic power is legitimate"
-To: "Power through performance is natural"
+To: "Power is natural; Natural Selection upon human subjectivity and performance as will-manifestation utility makes it as good as it good can be within a human-will-worth equality mindset"

 From: "Representatives speak for the people"
-To: "People speak through their choices"
+To: "People speak cheaply or with higher intent (sometimes lying and delusional) through their words and expressions; But if empowered to understand how acts align across their 'values' or 'being' (daemon) then they speak most strongly through their choices: How does their intentions value between each other.
+What are the truths about the worth to each they refuse or are unable to voice or word."
+This is strongly related to self-pity mentality.
+Which, while in a 'bad state' one allows oneself to excuse and change the valuations they otherwise proclaim.
+It is a dangerous mentality to normalize and it becomes a very deep thorn in one's character; which fundamentally isn't excusable.
+It is exactly when it requires pain or sacrifice, when it isn't easy, that the trade-off or valuations: What is important; is revealed.
+It is hard to divest oneself of, if internalized behaviour and mentality; speaking from personal experience.

 From: "Change requires political process"
-To: "Change requires better performance"
+To: "Creation requires space, matter and will; The rest is overhead obstacles.
+Change of what is, requires better will-performance" (See The Crucible and MIRA & Hearths)

 From: "Individual power is dangerous"
-To: "Individual excellence serves all"
+To: "System, Consensus, Aggregation, Weighted-votes, intricate neural networks is dangerous -- especially if cemented into physical power.
+Plurality of Individual excellence and space and purity-density of expression serves all"

 **True Representation Achieved**:

-The will of the people isn't a fiction spoken by representatives—it's the actual pattern of choices, associations, and movements made visible through trust networks and AR systems.
+The will of the people isn't a fiction spoken by representatives—it's the actual pattern of choices, associations, and movements made actuable-visible for coalescence by trust networks and through such things as AR LLL games or AR systems or any other interface.
 Every person votes continuously through their actions, every sovereignty represents a genuine will configuration, and the aggregate creates true collective intelligence without fake unity.
+The decisive moment of 'voting' becomes 'rallying' or movement of body into another place -- another way of life; another Triad.

 This is democracy's promise finally delivered: genuine rule by the people, through their actual choices rather than their supposed representatives.
+The Liberal Democratic Ideal or Intent manifest and not its own denial and lying name.
+The embedding that makes tolerance of all things intolerant liberal and good.
+The more intolerant the more pure expression and ability to 'see that colour of humanity too' we shall have.

 ## 20. Conclusion: Embracing Designed Brutality {#conclusion}